Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 • Monitor for signs of allergies: Watch for symptoms such as hives, swelling, difficulty breathing, or gastrointestinal problems after introducing new foods.

-• Consult with your pediatrician: If you suspect your baby may have a food allergy, consult with your pediatrician for advice.
+• Consult with your paediatrician: If you suspect your baby may have a food allergy, consult with your paediatrician for advice.

 • Delay allergens: Some common allergens, such as nuts, eggs, and seafood, can be introduced later in your baby's diet.